 Awatere Water Scheme (Birch) - Water Quality Information

-Check the Alerts page for further information
+Check the Alerts page for notices of planned shutdowns

 The Awatere Water Supply treatment plant can shutdown when the Black Birch Stream becomes dirty due to heavy rainfall.
 When this occurs it will take up to a week before there are sufficient chlorine levels throughout the network to reduce the risk from bacteria and viruses.